craftcms/docs/docs/3.x/graphql.md

 - The **Public Schema** defines which content should be available publicly.
 - You can also define multiple private schemas, which each have their own secret **Access Token**.

-You can manage your schemas from the Control Panel, at GraphQL → Schemas.
+You can manage your schemas from the control panel, at GraphQL → Schemas.
 In addition to defining the scope of each schema, you can also give them expiration dates, or disable them.

 ::: tip
 When performing a GraphQL API request, the schema will be determined automatically based on the token that is supplied (if any).
 See [below](#querying-a-private-schema) to learn how to do that.